Clans1/configs-and-html_homepage/README.md

  Installing i3 config:

-* Dependences: i3gaps, terminator, i3wm
+* Dependences: i3gaps, terminator, i3wm, feh, scrot.
-* Paste i3wmconfig on your .config/i3/ , and rename it to config
+* Paste i3wmconfig on your .config/i3/ , and rename it to config.